The healthcare industry is experiencing a major shift as RPA becomes a standard practice.

 These days, you don’t have to look too hard to find someone saying that robotic process automation is poised to create disruption in the healthcare environment.
-While there is plenty of evidence to suggest that if you’re not paying attention to RPA you should be, questions still abound about what RPA is and how it applies to healthcare.
+While there is plenty of evidence to suggest that if you’re not paying attention to RPA you should be, questions still abound about what automation in healthcare.

 RPA is….the fastest member of your team